Bed Bug Steamers

 What was once a limited, isolated issue has now exploded into a massive problem confronting homeowners and businesses alike, with their infestation rising to epidemic proportions in certain areas such as New York City.

 No place is immune: they have been found in homes, furniture, hotels and motels, mattress stores, clothing stores, movie theaters, college dormitories, and just about everywhere else one can think of.
-Bed bugs have been reported in every state in the union, including Hawaii.
+They have been reported in every state in the union, including Hawaii.

 Reports on the Rise

-Since the year 2000, bed bug calls to exterminators have increased up to 80 percent.
-Between the years of 2000 and 2004, bed big complaints to extermination companies have increased over 500 percent, a massive increase.
-This is surprising, but more understandable due to the fact that a single female bed bug can produce up to 400 individual offspring.
+Since the year 2000, calls to exterminators exterminators have increased up to 80%.
+Between the years of 2000 and 2004, complaints of these bloodsucking insects to extermination companies have increased over 500%.
+This is surprising, but more understandable due to the fact that a single female can produce up to 400 individual offspring.

-In the United States, bed bugs are running so rampant that there are even lawyers who specialize in litigating bed bug legal cases.
-The bed bug problem has hit people at the worst possible economic time, with bed bug removal costing anywhere from $1,000 to $4,000.
+In the United States, they are running so rampant that there are even lawyers who specialize in litigating the abounding legal cases.
+The problem has hit people at the worst possible economic time, as eradication can cost anywhere from $1,000 to $4,000 or more.

-Aside from the horrible irritation of receiving bed bug bites on the skin, they are also carriers of disease.
-Many people are unaware that bed bugs also carry Lyme disease and other co-infections.
+Aside from the horrible irritation of receiving bites on the skin, they may also carry of disease.
+Many people are unaware that they may carry Lyme disease and other co-infections.

 Most people know that ticks are carriers of Lyme disease, but any insect that takes a blood meal is and can be a carrier for these vector-borne illnesses.
 Other infections that can be transmitted from the bite of an infected blood-sucking insect include but are not limited to: Bartonella, Babesia, and Erlichiosis.

 Lyme Disease is the fastest growing vector-borne illness in the United States, and has struck millions of people.
-The eradication of bed bugs is helpful in assisting with the stop of the spread of illness and disease, and makes it that much more imperative that the bed bug situation is dealt with before the increase in bed bug population rages out of control.
+The eradication of these bugs is helpful in assisting with the stop of the spread of illness and disease, and makes it that much more imperative that the situation is dealt with before the increase their population rages further out of control.

-Aside from the potential of disease spread, the bites of bed bugs can be painful and become irritating.
+Aside from the potential of disease spread, their bites can be painful and irritating.
 Their fecal matter can build up and cause an extremely unhygienic environment.
-Not to mention that no one wants to live in a house or sleep in a bed that is infested with blood-sucking insects.
+Not to mention that no one wants to live in a house or sleep in a bed that is infested with bloodsucking insects.

-Many people become so frustrated with the presence of bed bugs that they end up throwing away or burning nearly everything they own that is not nailed down.
+Many people become so frustrated with their presence that they end up throwing away or burning nearly everything they own that is not nailed down.

-Companies are doing whatever they can to use preventative practices to halt the spread of bed bugs.
-Bed bugs have become such a large problem in the U.S. that many mattress companies are required to use separate vehicles to transport their old mattresses so that they do not come in contact with new mattresses.
+Companies are doing whatever they can to use preventative practices to halt their spread.
+They have become such a large problem in the U.S. that many mattress companies are required to use separate vehicles to transport their old mattresses so that they do not come in contact with new mattresses.

-Often this is not enough, however, and other bed bug solutions besides toxic pesticides have been sought.
-Thankfully, bed bug steamers are available to treat bed bug infestation problems.
+Often this is not enough, however, and other solutions besides toxic pesticides have been sought.
+Thankfully, steamers are available to treat infestations.

-It has been found that heating the area of bed bug infestation will kill both the bed bugs and the eggs.
-Bed bug steamers are used for this process.
+It has been found that heating the area of an infestation will kill both the bugs and the eggs.
+Steamers are used for this process.
 In certain states like California, the Structural Pest Control Board must license those companies who provide this service to people.

-Bed bug steamers are a powerful and effective tool when it comes to treating bed bug infestation.
-Normal steamers will not work to fully eradicate bed bugs, and should not be tried.
+Steamers are a powerful and effective tool when it comes to treating an infestation.
+Normal steamers will not work to fully eradicate the problem and should not be tried.

-A professional pest removal service is one way to go for this type of bed bug removal, but you can also purchase special bed bug steamers which will work to kill the bugs and their eggs.
-However, it is important to make yourself familiar with how to use bed bug steamers properly.
+A professional pest removal service is one way to go for this type of removal, but you can also purchase special steamers which will work to kill the bugs and their eggs.
+However, it is important to make yourself familiar with how to use these steamers properly.

-In order to kill bed bugs with a steamer, the object has to be steamed with a heat that is at or above 140°F for two hours, or 130°F for a period of three hours, which will successfully kill most bed bugs and bed bug eggs.
-After steaming, it is a good idea to chill the item to 32°F for several hours and keep this temperature maintained for several days.
+In order to kill them with a steamer, the object has to be steamed with a heat that is at or above 140°F for two hours, or 130°F for a period of three hours, which will successfully kill most of the bugs and their eggs.
+After steaming, it is a good idea to chill the item to below 32°F for several hours and keep this temperature maintained for several days.

 Effective Use of the Steamer